jenkins-x/jx-docs/content/en/v3/about/what.md

 Using GitOps means familiar processes can be followed when making any change to the cluster, using reviews, automation, traceability and rollbacks to give better control over consuming changes.

-Jenkins X also uses GitOps as the way to [upgrade](/v3/admin/setup/upgrades), including new releases of images, helm charts and pakages.
+Jenkins X also uses GitOps as the way to [upgrade](/v3/admin/setup/upgrades), including new releases of images, helm charts and packages.

 ### Secret Management

 Using GitOps as above does present a challenge of where to store secrets for your cluster as keeping them in Git is insecure.
 There is a way to [encrypt secrets and store them in Git](https://github.com/bitnami-labs/sealed-secrets) but there is a usability issue which makes the approach non trivial to use.
-Jenkins X prefers to work with real secret provider solutions like [Vault](https://www.vaultproject.io/) or where possible cloud hosted solutions like [Google](https://cloud.google.com/secret-manager), Azure or Amazon Secrets managers.
+Jenkins X prefers to work with real secret provider solutions like [Vault](https://www.vaultproject.io/) or where possible cloud hosted solutions like [Google](https://cloud.google.com/secret-manager), [Azure](https://azure.microsoft.com/en-us/services/key-vault/ or [Amazon](https://aws.amazon.com/secrets-manager/) Secrets managers.

 Jenkins X GitOps works with [External Secrets](https://github.com/external-secrets/kubernetes-external-secrets) to provide an integrated experience so your secrets source of truth is a secrets manager and the values are replicated into the cluster when needed.

 ### Pipelines

-By default Jenkins X ships with Tekton for a clean declarative cloud native way to describe [pipelines](/v3/develop/pipelines/).
-Combined with Lighthouse Jenkins X makes it easy to inherit versioned shared pipeline steps via Git and a simple syntax providing flexibility and easy maintenance.
+By default, Jenkins X ships with Tekton for a clean declarative cloud native way to describe [pipelines](/v3/develop/pipelines/).
+Combined with [Lighthouse](https://github.com/jenkins-x/lighthouse), Jenkins X makes it easy to inherit versioned shared pipeline steps via Git and a simple syntax providing flexibility and easy maintenance.

 Jenkins X can also work well with Jenkins for users that have traditional workloads.
 This is not installed by default but with Jenkins X it is easy to install any helm chart and so designed to work great with our inspirational project Jenkins.